adn-rb/adn/README.md

 `gem install adnruby`

+### Changelog

+* **Version 0.3**
+  * Now includes a Post class that describes each post along with a bunch of new methods of accessing a post's replies and the post's original post.
+  * Users methods that return user details (follow, unfollow, following, followers, mute, unmute, mute_list) will now return either a User object back, or an array of User objects.
+  * Similarly, User methods that return post details (posts, mentions, stream) will return a Post object, or an array of Post objects.
+  * To accomplish all this, I've had to change the module structure which will break existing code if you've relied on the modules to access any data.
+Basically, all modules begin with ADN::API:: now (eg. ADN::API::Post, ADN::API::User).
+* **Version 0.2**
+  * Changed all existing classes to modules and introduced the User class for easily accessing user details
+* **Version 0.1**
+  * Really basic functionality for all existing App.new API methods as per the spec.

 ### Usage
 For API calls that accept parameters described in the App.net API Spec, simply pass them as a dictionary to the method.